Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 And one of the people who was on that ship and whom Israeli commanders shot in the head and killed was a 19-year-old American citizen.

-It's not surprising that you don't know about that if you don't, because American politicians, American media don't really seem to care much when Israel uses our weapons and money to kill our fellow citizens.
+It's not surprising that you don't know about that if you don't because American politicians, American media don't really seem to care much when Israel uses our weapons and money to kill our fellow citizens.

-Israel kills a lot of Americans, and we barely hear about it.
+Israel kills a lot of Americans and we barely hear about it.

-So this was 15 years ago, before the Israelis were in their post-October 7th state, before they were even more radicalized by the infiltration of their government by religious extremists who believe all of that land is theirs given by God, who are just fanatically uh more militaristic, a lot of immigrants to Israel who have become more extremist.
+So this was 15 years ago before the Israelis were in their post-October 7th state, before they were even more radicalized by the infiltration of their government by religious extremists who believe all of that land is theirs given by God, who are just fanatically more militaristic.

-And they weren't attacking Israel with weapons, they weren't, they were doing the same thing.
+They weren't, they were doing the same thing.

-And Israeli commandos were ordered to go and attack their boat by by just riddling it with bullets, and 10 of them were shot, including a 19-year-old American.
+And Israeli commandos were ordered to go and attack their boat by just riddling it with bullets.

-So you can mock Reddick Thunberg, you can mock all these other people on this ship, but people who did this knew that this was what they were subjecting themselves to.
+But people who did this knew that this was what they were subjecting themselves to.

 There were absolutely people inside the government wanting to attack those ships.

-There was evidence that in fact they did attack the ship with drones.
+There was evidence that, in fact, they did attack the ship with drones.

 When they do something like this, let me know.